Why do this

 - Points -Reveals the points/score awarded to the student for the quiz.

-- General feedback -will show the general feedback you wrote for each question.
+- General Feedback - Displays the general feedback you wrote for each question.
 You can use the general

 feedback to give students some background to what knowledge the question was testing.

 Must first select The Attempt in order to select this option.

 - Right Answer - Reveals the correct answers.
 Must first select The Attempt in order to select this